 A great FREE event to get you excited about science, technology, engineering and maths in the real world.

-Have a look at the video from 2012 to get a feel for the event...
-It's a busy, interactive and inspiring event with workshops, hands-on activities and shows.
+Not been before?
+Take a look at our video from 2012...
+It's a busy, interactive and inspiring event with exciting engineering workshops, hands-on activities, super-science shows and much more!

 What's happening this year?